 I have often worked with clients whose attitude was “It was just an animal, so who cares?”
 They describe feeling a “rush” after abusing and killing an animal.
 This rush can also occur in people who inflict cruelty on other humans, so if a person is capable of abusing, torturing, and killing an animal, he or she may decide to go even further and inflict harm on another human being in order to achieve the same rush.

 The link between violence against animals and violence against humans is well established.
-Check out this special booklet that PETA developed for law enforcement officials and prosecutors.

 Dawn Drucker, M.S., L.M.F.T., L.C.D.C., has a master’s degree in clinical psychology from Eastern Michigan University and is an L.M.F.T.-licensed marriage and family therapist and an L.C.D.C.-licensed chemical dependency counselor in Texas.